Breaking Change: The

 How Session Duration Works

-, the session will continue until manually ended or until it reaches the maximum session length limit of 30 minutes.
+maxSessionLengthSeconds, the session will continue until manually ended or until it reaches the maximum session length limit of 30 minutes (or 2 hours for Enterprise plans).Common Use Cases

 Set session durations based on your specific use case.
 Consider the typical length of conversations in your domain and add a buffer for natural conclusion.